-Our health and safety commitments also extend to the entire supply chain, scheduled work day/shift (lost-time injury).
+Our health and safety commitments also extend to the entire supply chain, particularly to third parties who work at our facilities.

-particularly to third parties who work at our facilities.
+We established a Third-Party Health and

-We established a Third-Party Health and Safety Standard for this purpose, which defines and standardizes the requirements that third parties need to meet to ensure that potential health and safety risks posed by this group are correctly identified, assessed, documented and managed.
+Safety Standard for this purpose, which defines and standardizes the requirements that third parties need to meet to ensure that potential health and safety risks posed by this group are correctly identified, assessed, documented and managed.
 We developed and began to implement the GOP (Global Operating Procedures) in 2022, which further builds on our commitments in this area.

-As a result of these measures, the number of occupational accidents involving third parties with lost-time has been reduced by 58%, although the total number of accidents has remained almost the same as in 2021.
+As a result of these measures, the number of occupational accidents involving third parties with lost-time has been reduced by -58%, although the total number of accidents has remained the same as in 2021.

-The reduction in lost-time accidents also led to a drastic reduction in the severity rate to -77%.
+The reduction in lost-time accidents also led to a drastic reduction in the severity rate to -57%.

-In addition, the reduction in the number of hours worked by contractors and outsourced personnel in 2022 has also resulted in a 39% decrease in the LTIR.
+Despite this, the reduction in the number of hours worked by contractors and outsourced workers in 2022 led to an increase in the LTIR of 55%.